 Examining the faces of women in their 20s and 30s can help guide which segment of brow merits lifting.
 Several published population-based studies confirm that the most attractive and pleasing configuration is a low inner brow that ascends slightly toward the lateral brow.

 This is a new and relatively underutilized method of brow rejuvenation, and it is Dr. Karam’s preferred technique, as it addresses the changes that occur with aging without changing the individual’s look and identity (a major concern expressed by patients when considering eyebrow lifting procedures).

-In cases where there is hooding along the outside aspect of the eyes, a lateral brow lift is performed to lift the outer aspect of the brow and elevate the hooding and heaviness that crowds the outer upper eyelid.
+In cases where there is hooding along the outside aspect of the eyes, our lateral brow lift in San Diego is performed to lift the outer aspect of the brow and elevate the hooding and heaviness that crowds the outer upper eyelid.
 The incision is made along the temporal hairline and the skin is lifted off the superficial temporal fascia.

 A lateral brow lift could be your best option if you’re looking to: